census-instrumentation/opencensus-cpp/README.md

 OpenCensus is a toolkit for collecting application performance and behavior data.
 It currently includes an API for tracing.

-The library is in alpha stage and the API is subject to change.
+This library is currently in alpha: the API is in the process of being finalized; much of the implementation will be replaced with a more optimized one in the near future.

 Please join [gitter](https://gitter.im/census-instrumentation/Lobby) for help or feedback on this project.